 man chkrootkit

-This opens a wealth of information, with explanations of commands, options, and use cases for Chkrootkit.
+This opens a wealth of information, explaining commands, options, and use cases for Chkrootkit.

-Chkrootkit is equipped with specialized options to customize and enhance your scanning.
-For example, you can specifically check for a particular rootkit by specifying its name:
+Chkrootkit offers specialized options for customized, enhanced scanning.
+You can check for a specific rootkit by specifying its name:

 sudo chkrootkit wormscan